flexbox/react-native-bootcamp/README.md

 # React Native Bootcamp for Beginners - A Curriculum

-> A series of **React Native coding challenges** with a variety of difficulties.
+> A series of **React Native coding challenges** with a variety of difficulties for busy developers.

-I do `react-native` as a freelance since 2017
+I do `react-native` as a freelance since 2017 and I have 15+ years of experience on shiping products with `JavaScript`.
+This bootcamp encapsulate all the problems I encounter in my daily job and all the the things I wish I knew **before** starting my career as a React Native Developer.

 My project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.